- Find a Trail

 Chester Valley Trail currently stretches 14 miles between Exton and King of Prussia.
 Its west end is anchored by Exton Park, while its east end stops just shy of the King of Prussia Mall.
 Along the way, the trail also passes through Tredyffrin Township and includes a bridge crossing of Interstate 76 (Schuylkill Expressway).

-After years in development, the bulk of the Chester Valley Trail is open for use.
-When complete, the trail will run from Norristown to Downingtown—connecting to a number of other regional trails in both cities—via a former railroad corridor.
+When fully complete, the trail will continue farther east and west from Norristown to Downingtown—connecting to a number of other regional trails in both cities—via a former railroad corridor.

-Parking for the Chester Valley Trail is available at Exton Park on Church Farm Lane in Exton.
-Farther east, park at Battle of the Clouds Park on Phoenixville Pike in East Whiteland Township.
+Farther east, you can park at Battle of the Clouds Park on Phoenixville Pike in East Whiteland Township.

 Additional parking is available at East Whiteland Township’s municipal building on State Route 401/Conestoga Road, south of US 202.
 Designated parking spaces are located adjacent to the trail (to the left and rear of the building).

 This trail is wide and paved.
 There are several stores to stop at for a break.
 At some point during your activities on this trail, you will come across dear.
 They are rarely on the trail and more so in the nearby woods.
 I love this trail.
 It's not congested like the Schuylkill River Trail.
 I have visited this trail more than any other trail in PA, NJ, DE, and MD.

 Beware of the many road crossings, too many, and some of them are 4-lane roads- a little dangerous especially if your riding with little ones.
 Fairly flat, and blacktop from start to finish, an easy ride even for beginners.

 If you're starting from Exton, I'd recommend NOT parking near Walmart but in Raymour & Flanigan's parking lot to avoid crossing Rt 100, which is very busy!